 Cheng-Jun Wang is currently an associate professor in the School of Journalism and Communication, Nanjing University.
 He is the director of Computational Communication Collaboratory and the Socrates Lab.
 He is also a research member of Web Mining Lab, City University of Hong Kong.
 His research interest focuses on employing big data, computational methods, and social theories to study human communication behaviors, including but not limited to information diffusion, attention flow, and computational narrative.
-His research on computational communication appears in both SSCI and SCI indexed journals, such as Internet Research, Cyberpsychology, Telematics and Informatics, Scientific Reports, PloS ONE, and Physica A. You can find his CV here.
+His research on computational communication appears in both SSCI and SCI indexed journals.
+His new book Jumping over the network threshold: Information diffusion on social media (in Chinese 《跨越网络的门槛：社交媒体上的信息扩散》) has recently been published by the Science Press in July 2022.
+You can find his CV here.

 Ph.D in Communication, 2014